sarvex/AQUARMOURY/Wraith/README.md

 Yes, it is the IE Browser History which would reveal the payload URL among other things.

-Luckily for us attackers(again!), MS provides with an interface known as [IUrlHistoryStg2](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/ms774948(v=vs.85)) which has a method called [ClearHistory](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/ms774947(v=vs.85)) to delete all browsing history data for the current user.
+Luckily for us attackers(yet again!), MS provides with an interface known as [IUrlHistoryStg2](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/ms774948(v=vs.85)) which has a method called [ClearHistory](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/ms774947(v=vs.85)) to delete all browsing history data for the current user.

 This way we can ensure that we leave absolutely no traces behind ;)

 ### Execution on Non-targeted asset/Sandbox - `Execution Guardrails`
 This is done to:
 1) To prevent the accidental breaking of the rules of engagement.
 This will ensure that our malcode doesn’t end being executed on any unintended host which are out of the scope
-2) To protect IP and hinder the efforts of blue teams trying to reverse engineer the implant on non-targeted assets and thwart analysis on automated malware sandboxes, AV/EDR emulators etc.
+2) To protect IP and hinder the efforts of blue teams trying to run/reverse engineer the implant on non-targeted assets and thwart analysis on automated malware sandboxes, AV/EDR emulators etc.

 To this effect we have implemented 4 safety checks in our loader:
 1) **Mutex Check - To enforce Single-Execution of payload**.
 This is done by attempting to create a mutex when the loader is executed and checking whether it already exists in which case the loader will terminate immediately.
 Otherwise, carry on execution as intended.
 This is obviously necessary since we don't want to execute the payload more than once on the same host whether accidentally or intentionally.
 2) **Kill Date - To render the loader(and by extension the payload) harmless after the engagement ends**.
 This is done by checking the current date on the host with the hard-coded kill date and if it exceeds the kill date then we simply do not proceed.
 3) **Static Endpoint Validation - To ensure our payload doesn't run on non-targeted assets**.
 This is done by comparing a `SHA-256` hash of host artefact(Host Name/Domain Name) retrieved at runtime with the hard-coded `SHA-256` hash value of the same.
 If it matches, assume that our code has detonated on a targeted asset and proceed execution otherwise terminate.
-Additionally, we hard-code the hashed value instead of the plaintext value itself to make the process of identifying the target non-trivial.
+Additionally, we hard-code the hashed value instead of the plaintext value itself to make the process of identifying the intended target non-trivial.

 ![Workstation Artifact](https://github.com/slaeryan/AQUARMOURY/blob/master/Wraith/Screenshots/workstation.PNG "Workstation Artifact")